MsN-12/Python_PortScanner/README.md

-Make it executable with chmod +x and run to se the usage help
+Make it executable with chmod +x and run to see the usage help